Advanced Settings

 will

-be inserted into the calibration step-size field of the 'Guiding' dialog.
+be inserted into the calibration step-size field of the 'Guiding'

 Clicking 'Ok' will also populate the focal length and camera

-pixel size fields in the 'Guiding' and 'Camera' tabs, so any changes you
+pixel size fields in the 'Guiding' and 'Camera' tabs, so any changes

 your mount regardless of what may be entered in the 'Guide Speed' field.

-calibration parameters should be left alone.
 If you've used the

 new-profile-wizard to build your equipment profile, there's rarely any